ieeebitmesra/IEEE-LEAD/Project-2/README.md

 ### Domain: Web Scraping
 ### Technology: Python
 ### Milestones: (For a given Keyword)
-* Google search results first url
+* Google search result's first URL
 * Flipkart’s first item with price and image.
 * Comparing price across e-commerce websites
 * Additionals:- Graphical User Interface, more details like the